-We take part in a wide range of competitions throughout the County, including netball, cross-country and orienteering.
+We take part in a wide range of competitions throughout the County, including netball, cross-country and cricket.
 Our pupils also benefit from external coaching sessions in a range of sports including rugby, volleyball, tennis and gymnastics.
 Year 5 and 6 have the opportunity to complete up to Level 2 Bikeability in the Summer term.

 I was pleased to take two Year 3 and 4 teams into the Elstree School 1km event on Thursday.
 Teams needed to consist of two girls and two boys and it was a relay event.
 It was a tough course – up-hill and very muddy and wet under-foot.
 Everyone did SO well to complete their circuit.
 Each team player was rewarded with a certificate and a water bottle for taking part.

 Netball league group matches are underway and we have a particularly strong team this year.

 Mrs Phillips and myself were privileged to take 9 netball players to Trinity school for our first league match of the season on 30th October.

 We have an older team this year with players that have been coming to netball club for over a year.
 This shone through as the team worked so well together.
 We achieved a fantastic score of 15 – 2 against Curridge Primary School which was a super start for us.
 Well done everyone!

 We have recently played 2 matches at Marlston House against their team and Chieveley Primary School.